CPG

 These products have a high turnover rate, as people constantly need to restock their supply.
 Therefore, your marketing team must continuously stay on top of trends, preferences, and consumer behaviors to stay ahead of the competition.

 In addition to traditional advertising methods, CPG marketers rely heavily on data analysis and consumer insights to make strategic decisions and improve sales.
+Teaming up with consumer packaged goods recruiters will result in having right talent to perform these crucial tasks.

 Examples of CPG marketing activities include: